SurfingElectron/exercism-solutions-python/readme.md

 # [Exercism](https://exercism.org/) Solutions - Python
 👋 [Find me on Exercism!](https://exercism.org/profiles/SurfingElectron)

-This is a repo to store and track my solutions to the [Exercism](https://exercism.org/) Python track.
+This is a repo to track my progress and store my solutions to the [Exercism](https://exercism.org/) Python track.

 ## Exercises log
 ### ✔️ Basics